What does it mean to provide a great employee experience, and how do you go about improving yours?

 Let employees know what’s going on in your organization and where it's headed.
 Help them see how their contributions fit into that vision, and how they are helping to move everyone forward.
 That sense of shared goals and purpose is a significant element of employee engagement and a positive employee experience.

 4. Invest in overall employee wellness

-Many organizations are instituting wellness programs, some provide employees with Fitbits so they can keep track of their activity, or offer incentives to employees to engage in other health initiatives.
-These programs encourage employees to focus on their health while also lowering healthcare costs for employers.
+Many organizations are instituting wellness programs or offering incentives for employees to engage in health initiatives.
+Whether you offer employees a fitness tracker or a tax-exempt healthcare spending account, there are many ways to encourage employees to focus on their health while also lowering healthcare costs for employers.